Nogo4/resistance_game/README.md

 ### Starting a Game

-1. Use the command `!play_resistance` in any text channel
+1. Use the command `/play_resistance` in any text channel
 2. Players have 10 seconds to react with 👍 to join the game
 3. The bot will create a private channel for the game participants
 4. Roles are automatically assigned (Resistance members and Spies)